The Design Studio That Got Carried Away in the Gym

 Outlive: A Dream Body for Everybody

 In the meantime, we kept fielding questions from our non-skinny friends and family.
 On top of that, we kept getting emails from Bony to Beastly and Bombshell alumnis, asking if we could help their non-skinny wives/husbands/mums/dads, etc.

 So Jared decided to head up a new project called Outlive.
-It would focus on helping the average guy and gal get their dream body—not just skinny people.
+It would focus on helping out-of-shape "skinny-fat" people get their dream bodies.